emweb/winstng/README-winst.txt

   really be ported to use Wt Dbo.

-- Not really an issue but worth noting: patches have DOS line-endings, otherwise GNU patch on Windows crashes.
+- Not really an issue but worth noting: patches have DOS line-endings, otherwise GNU patch crashes on Windows.

+TODO

+- Do not attempt to build everything but use find_package to locate existing depenencies.
+If dependencies are not found, build them.

+- Support more platforms

+- Cross-compilation

 LICENSE